 - Donations – 12 percent of accounting profit is deductible under the donations category.

 Below are the three standard methods for inventory valuation and any one of these can be adapted to evaluate the inventory, which subsequently accounts in calculating the taxable income for the businesses in China.

 - Specific Identification

 Limitations on Interest Payments in lieu of Thin Capitalization Rule

 As per this rule, the deductions are limited for payments related to the financing from the related parties.
 For financial institutions, this rule fixes the debt-to-equity ratio of 5:1 while for other businesses the ratio is 2:1.
 Interest payments to the related parties beyond this set threshold are not permissible.
 A deviation to this rule, however, allows the financing beyond the threshold, if the company can present documental proof that funding is conducted at an arm’s length or the tax rate of leading entity is now less than China’s borrowing entity.

 Cases of Non-deduction:

-- Management fees is generally nondeductible.
-However, if charged at arm’s length, the services fees paid to affiliates residing in China or abroad is subject to deduction.
+- Management fees are generally non-deductible.
+However, if charged at arm’s length, the services fees paid to affiliates residing in China or abroad are subject to deduction.

 - Income tax paid on earned income and all subsequent charges (e.g., late payment surcharge).